 If you're a single-family homeowner with an EV, installing a Level 2 charger in your garage or carport, or near your driveway makes charging a breeze.
 So it's worth doing it right.

 To protect your home and your EV, we strongly recommend hiring a certified electrician who has completed the Electric Vehicle Infrastructure Training program to get the job done properly and safely – and to enable you to claim a rebate.

-You can find a qualified electrician through our Alliance of Energy Professionals.
+Need help finding an electrician?
+Request a referral for a qualified electrician from our Alliance of Energy Professionals.

 Confirm with your municipality or Technical Safety BC to make sure that your home is eligible for a charger installation.